lyubenblagoev/dotfiles/README.md

 # Dotfiles
-Configuration files for Bash, Vim and Git.
+Configuration files for Bash, Tmux, Vim and Git.

 ## Installation